Homework 6

 - Create another student, and set their name and create for them a Grade and set its instance vars.

-Make the first student be the second student's partner, have the second student call markClasswork(),
+Make the students be each other's partner, have the second student call markClasswork(),

 then compute the second student's final grade.